GRAFT: Decoupling Ranking and Calibration for Survival Analysis: Experiments

 \textbf{Datasets:} We evaluate GRAFT on six public survival analysis benchmarks spanning diverse censoring rates and application domains.
 The GBSG (German Breast Cancer Study Group) dataset \citep{schumacher1994randomized} contains 2,232 breast cancer patients with 43\% censoring.
 The METABRIC dataset \citep{curtis2012genomic} provides genomic data for 1,904 breast cancer patients with 42\% censoring.
 The SUPPORT dataset \citep{knaus1995support} includes 8,873 critically ill hospitalized patients with 32\% censoring.
 The NWTCO dataset \citep{breslow1999design} comprises 4,028 pediatric kidney tumor patients with 86\% censoring.
 The FLCHAIN dataset \citep{dispenzieri2012use} contains 7,874 subjects from a serum free light chain study with 72\% censoring.
 Finally, the AIDS dataset \citep{hammer1997controlled} includes 1,151 HIV/AIDS patients with 92\% censoring.
 This collection spans low-censoring (32-43\%) and high-censoring (72-92\%) scenarios.

 \textbf{Baselines:} We compare GRAFT with five representative survival models.
 Cox Proportional Hazards (CoxPH) \citep{cox1972} serves as the standard semi-parametric baseline.
-Weibull AFT \citep{wei1992accelerated} represents fully parametric accelerated failure time model.
+Weibull AFT \citep{wei1992accelerated} represents a fully parametric accelerated failure time model.
 DeepHit \citep{lee2018} is a deep learning model that discretizes time and learns joint distributions without assuming proportional hazards.
 DeepSurv \citep{katzman2018} adapts the Cox model to deep learning by using neural networks to learn non-linear covariate effects.
-Random Survival Forest (RSF) \citep{ishwaran2008} provides an ensemble tree-based method.
+The Random Survival Forest (RSF) \citep{ishwaran2008} provides an ensemble tree-based method.
 The hyperparameters for all models are listed in Appendix~\ref{sec:hyperparams}.
+To validate that our ranking loss serves as a reliable training objective for concordance, we also record the training loss and test C-index at every epoch across all runs of GRAFT.

 \textbf{Metrics and Evaluation:} We evaluate both ranking and calibration performance using two complementary metrics.
 Harrell's Concordance Index (C-index)~\citep{harrell1982} measures the probability that, for a random pair of subjects where one experiences the event before the other, the model correctly ranks their risk scores.
 Higher values indicate better discrimination, with the metric ranging from 0.5 (random) to 1.0 (perfect).
-The Integrated Brier Score (IBS) \citep{graf1999assessment} measures the mean squared error between predicted survival probabilities and observed outcomes across time, weighted by inverse probability of censoring (IPCW).
+The Integrated Brier Score (IBS) \citep{graf1999assessment} measures the mean squared error between predicted survival probabilities and observed outcomes over time, weighted by the inverse probability of censoring (IPCW).
 Lower values indicate better calibration, with the metric ranging from 0 (perfect) to 1 (worst).

-Our evaluation employs 3-fold stratified cross-validation with three random seeds to provide comprehensive uncertainty quantification.
-We report results using dual averaging perspectives. \textit{Fold-averaged results} are computed by averaging the metrics across folds within each seed, then reporting the standard deviation across seeds---this captures variance from random initialization and stochastic training. \textit{Seed-averaged results} are computed by averaging the metrics across seeds within each fold, then reporting the standard deviation across folds---this captures variance from data partitioning.
+Our evaluation employs 3-fold cross-validation with three random seeds to provide comprehensive uncertainty quantification.
+We report results using dual averaging perspectives. \textit{Fold-averaged results} are computed by averaging metrics across folds within each seed, then reporting the standard deviation across seeds, which captures variance from random initialization and stochastic training. \textit{Seed-averaged results} are computed by averaging metrics across seeds within each fold and then reporting the standard deviation over folds, which captures variance from data partitioning.
 Together, these two perspectives reveal both training stochasticity and sensitivity to train-test splits.